 What Can You Do?

 It’s essential for employers to understand the scope of this problem and the steps they can take to address it.
-On March 17, The Alliance will host an Alliance Learning Circle featuring experts on specialty medications and medication adherence.
-They’ll review the scope of the problem and offer tools and tactics for coping with it.
+On March 17,2015, The Alliance will hosted an Alliance Learning Circle featuring experts on specialty medications and medication adherence.

 It’s clear that some makers of medications have strategies in place to increase the amount that employers and other purchasers spend on pharmacy benefits.
 Understanding your options is your best way to prepare.